School Desegregation in Reconstruction New Orleans

 Desegregation in the 1870s

 Even after the ratification of the 1868 state constitution, many whites including New Orleans school board members attempted to maintain schools exclusively for white children.
-After three years of political debates at the state legislature, a number of court cases, and individual admission requests, the radical Republicans, led by Black leaders, took over the school board in 1871.
+After three years of political debates at the state legislature, a number of court cases, and individual admission requests, the radical Republicans, led by African American leaders, took over the school board in 1871.
 Under their guidance, white schools accepted the admission of African American students upon the request of families who wished to send their children to a white school.

 From 1871 to 1877, about one-third of the city public schools admitted both white and African American students, until the city school board became a majority-segregationist group again and decided to resegregate every school in the city.